Irma Boom: Biography

 Upon graduating during the 1980s, Boom decided to return to the Dutch Government Publishing and Printing Office where she worked for another five and a half years.
 It gave her the opportunity to jump right into the shoes of a designer rather than an assistant designer.
-During this time she became acquainted with Paul Fentener van Vlissingen who would invite her to design the SHV Think Book—a book which eventually elevated her status to a design star.
+During this time she became acquainted with Paul Fentener van Vlissingen who would invite her to design the SHV thinkbook—a book which eventually elevated her status to a design star.

 Boom founded the Irma Boom Office in Amsterdam in 1991.
 She continued to tackle projects nationally and internationally in both the cultural and commercial sectors.
 Since 1992, she has been a critic at Yale University, and has both lectured and given workshops worldwide.
-She had also tutored at Jan van Eyck Academie, Masstricht in the Netherlands between 1998–2000.
+She had also tutored at Jan van Eyck Academie, Masstricht in the Netherlands between 1998 and 2000.
 Her work has been shown at numerous international exhibitions, including her own solo exhibition in Amsterdam in 2011.
-She had been a member of the Supervisory Board Gerrit Rietveld Academy in Amsterdam between 2004–2011 and has been a member of the board Premsela Foundation, Amsterdam since 2008.
+She had been a member of the Supervisory Board Gerrit Rietveld Academy in Amsterdam between 2004 and 2011 and has been a member of the board Premsela Foundation, Amsterdam since 2008.